 The raw nature of the stone gives the building a challenging aesthetic – and it was indeed challenged by Islington Council, which issued an order for it to be demolished, although after winning a RIBA award it was spared at appeal.

 15 Clerkenwell Close is a seven-storey building in Islington that contains eight apartments (including Amin Taha’s own home) and several office spaces.
-Amin chose French limestone for the project to honour the original structure on the site, which was the 11th century Norman nunnery of St Mary’s.
+Amin said he chose French rather than English limestone for the project to honour the original structure on the site, which was the 11th century Norman nunnery of St Mary’s.

 He also said it was easier to obtain test results regarding the strength and nature of the French stone than it had been for English stones.